 Scatter a bucket of garden scraps or clippings across the top every time.
 This keeps the top of the compost neat and deters vermin.
 The garden scraps will be mixed through next time you turn the compost.

 - Store collected garden scraps and clippings next to your compost so they are available when you need them.

 - Use your kitchen scraps bucket to scoop garden scraps from your stockpile into your compost.
 This helps ensure equal quantities.

 Did you know?

-The method above is called 'cold' composting.
+The method above is called “cold” composting.
 It's the most convenient way to compost your food scraps regularly.
 The compost does generate heat but because scraps are added gradually it won't get really hot.
-It will take three to six months for the compost to be ready.
+It will take 3 to 6 months for the compost to be ready.

-This is when you fill the compost bin in layers all at once and leave it to 'cook', stirring and adding water occasionally.
-This will create compost in six to ten weeks.
+This is when you fill the compost bin in layers all at once and leave it to “cook” stirring and adding water occasionally.
+This will create compost in 6 to 10 weeks.

 Gardeners sometimes use both methods; establishing a “hot” compost that is filled to the top and left to cook, as well as a “cold” compost that they add scraps to regularly.